-The house signature shoyu bowls simmer tonkotsu, whole chicken, vegetables and sardines for a deeper-coloured broth with markedly more surf than turf flavours to coat the chewy noodles, made in the noodle shop daily.
-Punters unafraid of the strident briny flavours should order an upsized tsukemen platter of noodles with a thick bonito and sardine soup ($14.50) to dip into, otherwise the W Soup Tonkatsu ($16-$19.80) is the other more approachable option with more typical creamy pork flavours you'd expect from a bowl of ramen.
+The house signature shoyu bowls simmer a whole chicken, vegetables and sardines for a deeper-coloured broth with surprisingly more surf than turf flavours to accompany the chewy noodles – which are also made in the noodle shop daily.
+If you're feeling adventurous and keen to try interesting flavours, order the tsukemen noodles with a thick bonito and sardine soup ($16) to dip into.
+For more comforting and familiar flavours the W Soup Tonkatsu ($16-$19.80) is the other more approachable option with more typical creamy pork flavours you'd expect from a bowl of ramen.

-Tsuta, the only Michelin-starred ramen eatery in the world, now has its first and only overseas venture in Singapore.
+Tsuta, the world's first one Michelin-starred ramen, now has its first overseas venture in Singapore.
 Founded by chef Yuki Onishi, Tsuta is renowned for its noodles – made from four types of whole wheat flour – that has a firm bite and smooth texture.
 Choose from three types of soup bases: shio, miso and shoyu.
 The shio is made from a chicken-and-seafood blend with rock salt, red wine and rosemary infusions, the miso uses Tokushima-made soya bean miso mixed into a chicken soup base, but go for the shoyu, which is served with black truffle sauce.
 Each bowl of ramen ($15-$22.80) – choose between 100 or 140 grams of noodles – is also topped with thick slabs of pork shoulder char siew.

-The wait in the queue at Ramen Santouka's The Central flagship isn't helped by the plastic food replicas reminding you of the stellar bowls of comfort they serve inside their tiny ramen-ya.
+The wait in the queue at Ramen Santouka's flagship store at The Central isn't helped by the plastic food replicas reminding you of the stellar bowls of comfort they serve inside its tiny ramen-ya.
 The menu much bigger than most, but home in on the Tokusen Toroniku Ramen and definitely get an additional side portion of rice topped with salmon egg roe to complement the soup.
 Dubbed the 'choice pork ramen' by the Hokkaido-chain, gleaming, meltingly tender slices of pork jowl from Iberian pork is served separate from a bowl of yellow noodles swimming in a milky broth.